Conscientia-Lumina/admin-dash-template/docs/bundle-analysis.md

 # Bundle Analysis Guide

-This guide explains how to use the bundle analyzer to monitor and optimize the bundle size of the Gentelella admin template.
+This guide explains how to use the bundle analyzer to monitor and optimize the bundle size of the Admin Dash Template admin template.

 ## Quick Start